folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/deploy-jobs/create-deploy/Readme.md

 ### Linux console run command

-`docker run --rm -d --network folio-network --name create-deploy -h create-deploy -e TENANT_ID=mytenant -e OKAPI_URL=http://localhost:9130 create-deploy`
+`docker run --rm -d --network folio-network --name create-deploy -h create-deploy -e TENANT_ID=mytenant -e OKAPI_URL=http://localhost:9130 -e REGISTRY_URL=http://localhost:9130/_/proxy/modules -e SAMPLE_DATA=false -e REF_DATA=false create-deploy`

+### What to deploy

+Update the included install/stripes-install.json and install/okapi-install.json files with the modules you wish to deploy to your Folio system's Okapi `/_/proxy/tenants/<tenant_id>/install` enpoint.
+The initial deploy will take some time, as all of the module descriptors are brought into your Okapi's `/_/proxy/modules` endpoint.

 ## Environment variables